YonghaoHe/LFD-A-Light-and-Fast-Detector/README.md

 ## Update History
+* `2021.03.09` LFD now is formally released!!!
+Any questions and problems are welcome.

 ## 1. Introduction
 In this repo, we release a new One-Stage Anchor-Free Detector named **LFD**.
 LFD completely surpasses the previous